CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 Anahit ingored me, “I've thought of little lately but my ideal world, if every piece fell into place.
 What I hoped for, and how I want to live along this history wheel, this wide and enriched garden.
 I once thought of this Ecumene that each of its spokes was mine to love, and that I could find that love in my own power.
 Like how a muscle tears and strengthens."

 "What do you hope for, then?
 What have you found that you hadn't the access to?
 Where did the girl I knew go, her curiosity and reverence, her faith?
-I cannot see the objection."
+I cannot see the objection that’s gripped you.”

-"There is a struggle and a grain to the world.
+“There is a struggle and a grain to the world.
 Crime and calumny and all the petty things, humanity is jagged.
-People weigh on each other in their mass and force, the ice breaks and cuts - but you know this.
-Our education is of these things, the brutal and the vast.
+People weigh on each other in their mass and force, the ice breaks and cuts.
+Our education is of these things.
+The brutal and the vast.
 Why is it now that you scream at the pain of growing?"

-"Oh, it’s not the pain," Anahit said dismissively, still watching the walls airily, oriented away from my gaze.
-"That’s not the question.
+"Oh, it’s not the pain,” Anahit said dismissively, still watching the walls airily, oriented away from my gaze.
+“That’s not the question.
 ‘Growing’...
 I am suffocating, mummified.
 My god is a pale feather, a laughing and leaping thing.
-I think – is God play to you, Emelry?"
+I think – is God play to you, Emelry?
+Please humor me."

 "In part."